jungomi/master-thesis-proposal/README.md

 The model contains the application state (store) and is responsible to make it persistent.
-Any change to the store must be proposed / presented to the model, which decides to accept or reject them.
-When the store changes, everyone who needs to learn about the new store is notified.
+Any change to the store must be proposed / presented to the model, which then decides to accept or reject them.
+When the store changes, everyone who needs to learn about the new store, gets notified.

 ### State